LDPE 1 [Orbital ATK]

 The LPDE program has been renamed ROOSTER (Rapid On-Orbit Space Technology and Evaluation Ring), but the first three missions are still refered to by the name LDPE.

-LDPE 1 will fly on the STP-3 mission on an Atlas-5(551)² together with the STPSat 6 main payload.
-The mission carries foru experiments, which could be either hosted or deployable.
+LDPE 1 flew on the STP-3 mission on an Atlas-5(551)² together with the STPSat 6 main payload.
+The mission carries four experiments, which could be either hosted or deployable.
 The experiments have not yet been disclosed.
+At least one satellite, Ascent, was deployed from LDPE 1.

 |Type / Application:||Technology|